Trogsoft/cookiepop/README.md

 * Allow user to select a language in the UI
 * User refines consent to make it more restrictive, something should happen
 * Style using configuration
+* Make it mobile friendly
+* Different positions for the popup